LiamWray00/SOAR-Automation-n8n/README.md

 ## Highlights

-- **Deployed Wazuh on Ubuntu Server** hosted on Proxmox — full self-hosted SIEM with no cloud dependency
+- **Deployed Wazuh on Ubuntu Server** hosted on Proxmox with a full self-hosted SIEM
 - **Connected a real Windows 11 endpoint** as a Wazuh agent, generating live security events
 - **Auto-detected MITRE ATT&CK T1562.001 and T1110** (Defense Evasion, Credential Access) with zero manual configuration
-- **Built a webhook integration** from Wazuh to n8n — alerts flow automatically in under 1 second
+- **Built a webhook integration** from Wazuh to n8n the alerts flow automatically in under 1 second
 - **Queried AbuseIPDB and VirusTotal** for multi-source IP threat intelligence
-- **Added Claude AI summarization** to convert raw JSON threat data into plain English triage reports
+- **Added Claude AI summarization** to convert raw JSON threat data into readable triage reports
 - **Full pipeline runs in under 3 seconds** from Wazuh detection to email delivery
 ## What this demonstrates